shahlin/notes/Books/Philosophy/Stillness is the Key.md

 > Summary: Try to attain moments of silence whenever possible even if its for shorter durations and try to think deep into your lives or about whatever it is that needs thinking

 - Silence can be hard to achieve in this day and age because of all the inputs we receive, all the noise around us, all the people around us.
 - Silence doesn't necessarily have to be absence of sound.
-I think it's the absense of noise.
+I think it's the absence of noise.
 You could be listening to classical music or the sound of the wind and still feel a sense of silence and focus on your thoughts.
 - Absence of voices helps